s-zeid/libnogtk3menubar/README.md

 -----

-Simply build libnogtk3menubar (see below) and set the `LD_PRELOAD` environment variable to the path to the compiled library.
-Then run your program as follows:
+Simply build libnogtk3menubar (see below) and set the `LD_PRELOAD` environment variable to the path to the compiled library when running your program:

     LD_PRELOAD=path/to/libnogtk3menubar[32].so <GTK+ 3 program> [arguments [...]]